itom-project/itom/docs/userDoc/source/06_extended_gui/list_custom_widgets.rst

 dObMetaDataTable
 -------------------------------------

-The "dObMetaDataTable" can be used to visualize the metaData of a dataObject, e.g. to realize a measurement protocol .
+The "dObMetaDataTable" can be used to visualize the metaData of a dataObject, e.g. to realize a measurement protocol.
 The widget is not inherited from a AbstractDObject and can not be used for a live plot.

 Properties
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^